Reset

 Quit on last cancel

 You can usually cancel the last state change on escape.
-If you want the escape key to quit broot when there's nothing to cancel (for example when you just opened broot), you can set quit_on_last_cancel to true. this parameter
+If you want the escape key to quit broot when there's nothing to cancel (for example when you just opened broot), you can set quit_on_last_cancel to true:

 quit_on_last_cancel: true